anikety08/ChainChess/README.md

 # ChainChess – Real-Time On-Chain Chess for WaveHack

 ChainChess is a Linera microchain application where every chess move is validated, stored, and streamed in real time.

-It showcases:
+- **On-chain chess** – all moves are validated and persisted on a Linera microchain with instant finality.

-- **Deterministic AI** – the contract can instantly answer as black using a capture-first heuristic, so single players still get a complete match.
+- **Deterministic AI** – the contract can instantly answer as black using a capture-first heuristic, so solo players still get a complete match.
 - **Per-chain leaderboards** – wins/losses/draws and an Elo-lite rating are kept per chain ID.
 - **Local self-play mode** – a browser-only practice board where you can move for both sides without any wallet or validator.
 - **GraphQL-first UX** – the React control room talks directly to the Linera service endpoint (no bespoke backend).